rjdirisio/GSPA_DMC/docs/index.md

 if you get them through the `get_wfns` function.
 You will need to convert the coordinates to Bohr in order to pass into this code.

-The internal coordinate function that hooks into the code should take in just the Cartesian coordinates (in Bohr) and output the internal coordinates in ()
+The internal coordinate function that hooks into the code should take in just the Cartesian coordinates (in Bohr) and output the internal coordinates in (in Bohr/radians)

+The walkers should all be rotated into an Eckart frame (or something similar) and the dipole moments should be calculated in this frame as well.
+The rotated coordinates (and dipoles) are what should be the input to the code.
+The potential energy should also be calculated where the zero in energy is the global minimum of the potential energy surface for the system.

 # How to use the package

-While there are many portions of this package, there are only a few classses/functions you should need to use this code.
+While there are many portions of this package, there are only a few classes/functions you should need to use this code.
 Everything else is "under the hood"!

 ## Example Run Scripts